-The Professional Development Program is offered by Fletcher's Office of Career Services and includes nine 75-minute sessions covering key topics for a successful internship and job search.
+The Professional Development Program is offered by Fletcher's Office of Career Services and includes several sessions covering key topics for a successful internship and job search.

 MATA students will have academic advisors at both schools.
 Additionally, students will work closely with two thesis advisors.